 “Which entity is the best form depends on structure, liability, management, and tax considerations,” Knaack says.
 “I suggest that a sole proprietorship incorporate as soon as they start their business.
 There is no reason to risk your personal assets.”

-What are the Different Types of Business Entities?
+The Different Types of Business Entities

 Knaack also says that, “If you are selling goods or services through your website, you need to have terms and conditions regarding the sale transaction.
 These terms and conditions typically contain the main business terms of the transaction, which may include description of the goods, quantity, price, and payment terms, among other things.”